-Use variables to personalize your messages when addressing more than one recipient - very handy when editing your automatic messages or when sending ad-hoc messages to multiple recipients.
+Variables help you personalize your messages when addressing more than one recipient.
+This is very handy when editing automatic messages or sending ad-hoc messages to multiple recipients.

 What are variables?

-Variables are dynamic fields that get populated with your recipient's data at the moment of sending instead of at the moment of drafting your message's content.
+Variables are dynamic fields that get populated with your recipient's data at the moment of sending.

 How can I use variables?